agmangas/mlops-poc/README.md

 > Please note that the VM requires 12GB of memory and 5 CPU cores.

-The following command will initialize an Ubuntu Focal VM and run all the provisioning scripts to:
+The following command will initialize an Ubuntu VM and run all the provisioning scripts to:

 - Install Docker.
 - Install [Kind](https://kind.sigs.k8s.io/) and create a Kubernetes cluster.